SESYNC-ci/si2020instructors/README.md

 I'm a member of the SESYNC data science team, and I'm also an aquatic ecologist interested in the intersection of hydrology and biogeochemistry.
 My dissertation is a combination of methane biogeochemistry, hydrology, and remote sensing.
 I've also done research about stream and river restoration, green infrastructure, and lots of other issues related to water resources.
 My favorite R package is probably [leaflet](https://rstudio.github.io/leaflet/).
 Besides making maps, I like skiing, going to the beach, cooking, and improving aquatic science information on Wikipedia through [WikiProjectL&O](https://twitter.com/WikiProjectLO).

 =======
+Hi, I am Mary Glover.

 <img src="M_pic.jpg" height="50%" width="50%" alt="Mary and baby Vinny" />

-Hi, I am Mary Glover.
 I am excited to join the SESYNC cyber team for the week to help teach the summer institute.
 I am an instructor at Bowie State University in Bowie, MD, where I teach introductory biology.
-I enjoy being apart of students' first exposure to biology in college and incorporating research experiences into undergraduate lab classes.
+I enjoy being a part of students' first exposure to biology in college and incorporating research experiences into undergraduate lab classes.
 For my PhD, I studied the ecological and evolutionary forces that drive the formation of fly species that infest walnuts.